NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     the logic of ``--overlap-limit`` past the last image to the earliest ones.

+--tri-weight <double (default: 0.0)>
+    The weight to give to the constraint that optimized triangulated points stay close to original triangulated points.
+A positive value will help ensure the cameras do not move too far, but a large value may prevent convergence.
+Does not apply to GCP or points constrained by a DEM.
+This adds a robust cost function and uses the threshold given by ``--robust-threshold``.
+Set ``--camera-weight`` and other weights to 0 when using this.

 --rotation-weight <double (default: 0.0)>
     A higher weight will penalize more rotation deviations from the original configuration.